-The results in Table 3 show that Moroccan women have the longest expected domestic care duration (33 years) and native women the shortest (13 years).
-The difference in the expected domestic care duration for Moroccan women is attributable to the fact that the variables in our model are unfavorable for their chances to leave domestic care.
+The results in Table 3 show that Moroccan women have the longest expected domestic care duration (35 years) and native women the shortest (19 years).
+The difference in the expected domestic care duration for Moroccan women is attributable to the fact that the variables in our model are unfavorable for their job chances.
 These variables are also disadvantageous for Turkish women, and to a lesser extent, for Surinamese and Antillean women.
-Neither the differences in coefficients nor the differences in the shape of the baseline hazard leads to significant differences in the expected domestic care duration.
-Thus, the difference in unobserved transition skills does not seem to be important for explaining the difference in exclusionary risks among the women in domestic care.
+Among Turkish, Surinamese and Antillean women the coefficients also have a significant impact on the differences in domestic care duration.
+This may be due to unobserved variables, among which transition skills.
+It is, however, also possible that the coefficients reflect different effects of the observed characteristics on the transition probability or a distinct difference in labor market position.
+Our data are not decisive in this respect.
+We may only state that there could be room for an explanation from transition skills.
+The baseline hazard for women from all four immigrant groups is above the baseline hazard for native women, which is probably due to the fact that native lower educated Dutch women, who completely stop working after giving birth to a child, are a very specific category with rather traditional norms in relation to gender roles.